Marshall Field's: Federated acquisition, renaming and protest

 After the Federated purchase, Marshall Field's stores joined L. S. Ayres and existing Macy's stores in the new Macy's North Division.
-During 2006, all Marshall Field's stores, most Filene's and all the stores of nine other May-owned chains were renamed Macy's, the conversion officially occurred on September 9, 2006.
-Many Chicagoans resented the New York City brand replacing their local brand.
-Hundreds of protesters gathered under Marshall Field's famous clock that day, and returned on the one-year anniversary, September 9, 2007.
+On September 9, 2006, all Marshall Field's stores, most Filene's and all the stores of nine other May-owned chains were converted to Macy's locations.
+Many Chicagoans resented Macy's, based in New York City, for replacing their local brand.
+Hundreds of protesters gathered under Marshall Field's famous clock that day, and returned a year later on September 9, 2007.
 Dozens attended "Field's Fans" rallies each anniversary from 2008 to 2012.

-Many Chicagoans felt betrayed by Macy's takeover of Marshall Field’s when the company began to change its aesthetics and customer service standards, and demoted many Chicago-based brands.
+Many Chicagoans felt betrayed by Macy's takeover of Marshall Field's when the company began to change its aesthetics and customer service standards, and demoted many Chicago-based brands.
 In December 2006, Macy's reported 30% slower sales in former Marshall Field's stores; the focus shifted to promoting the State Street location in 2007.